kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 “0xaabbcc”.

 The best part of WS2812FX is the many different animation effects that it can create.
-More the 50!
+More than 50!
 The only way to get a feel for each one is to try them.
 In the sketch, change the ws2812fx.setMode() parameter to invoke a different effect.
 The library’s WS2812FX.h file contains the complete list of effect keywords to choose from: